This nation was shaped by gunpowder.

 • • •

-I hope when you take a bite of barbecued chicken this weekend, dig into that potato salad or enjoy a nice cool refreshment, you will pause for a moment and remember those serving our country.
+I hope when you take a bite of barbecued chicken tomorrow, dig into that potato salad or enjoy a nice cool refreshment, you will pause for a moment and remember those serving our country.

 Right now there is someone from our community maintaining an aircraft, sailing on a ship or standing guard duty far away from home.